-Ofsted and the Health Protection agency are notified of any infectious diseases, which a qualified medical person considers notifiable.

-Further information on pandemics such as influenza are available in the health and safety file.
+Ofsted and the Health Protection agency are informed of any notifiable diseases Further information on pandemics such as influenza are available in the health and safety file.

 Safety of adults

 Staff are provided with guidance about manual handling, this includes lifting and carrying children as well as the safe storage, movement, lifting and erection of large pieces of equipment.
 When doing so, staff must assess if the equipment is appropriate to lift, does it need more than one person to carry it, is the pathway clear, is there someone to call if needed to help.